ejarzo/Shape-Your-Music/README.md

 # Shape Your Music

-A web application for drawing music.
+_A web application for drawing music._

+Shape Your Music is a program that explores a new way of composing and performing music through geometry.

+The idea is to create melodic loops by drawing shapes.
+When a shape plays, a node traverses the perimeter of the shape at a constant speed, sounding a note at each vertex.
+The interval between the previous note and the next note is determined by the angle at that vertex - A sharp right turn means that the next note is much higher than the previous, while a shallow left turn means that the next note is a little lower.
+When the last point is reached, the loop starts again.

-This is V3, a new and improved React implementation of [V2](https://github.com/ejarzo/sym_v2), which was written in vanilla JS/jQuery.
+This is SYM's third iteration - a new and improved React implementation of [V2](https://github.com/ejarzo/sym_v2), which was written in vanilla JS/jQuery.

 ## Application Controls